 Post-migration, it’s extremely crucial to test all aspects of your new WooCommerce to ensure everything is running smoothly.
 Here are all of the components of your new WooCommerce store that you should test out:

 With 10Web AI Ecommerce Website Builder, stop worrying about manually customizing a theme for your new WooCommerce store.
 You can even customize your new WooCommerce store according to your requirements without any hassle.
 For new, small businesses, it might be better to create a new store with AI automation and import products then.
-Check here to generate your customized e-commerce site in minutes.
+10Web ecommerce website builder allows you to generate your customized ecommerce site in minutes.

 Step 9: Redirect relevant URLs